YetOpen/certbot-zimbra/README.md

 ### Manual certificate request example

-Say you have apache in front of zimbra (or listening on port 80 only) just run `certbot-auto` to request the certificate for apache, and when done run
+Say you have apache in front of zimbra (or listening on port 80 only) just run certbot by hand with appropriate options to request the certificate for apache, and when done run
 ```
 /usr/local/bin/certbot_zimbra.sh --deploy-only
 ```